haex-space/haex-vault/README.md

 #### 🧭 Summary

-HaexHub aims to:
+HaexSpace aims to:

 - Simplify cross-platform app development
 - Empower users with local-first privacy
 - Enable developers to create modular, permissioned extensions
 - Bridge the gap between web and native worlds

-HaexHub is the foundation for a decentralized, privacy-friendly, European “everything app.”
+HaexSpace is the foundation for a decentralized, privacy-friendly, European “everything app.”